 Pets traveling from one country to another usually must have a health certificate from a veterinarian.
-Due to the rise in summer moves, many base vet clinics have extended hours over the next couple of months to help people who are taking their pets.
-Also, some countries ban certain types of pets, or require a quarantine period.
-Pets may also have to be inspected by the customs service in the country from which they are departing.
-Base veterinary clinics and animal rights groups can provide more information and help set up a transportation plan for pets.
+Due to the frequency of summer moves, base vet clinics may extend their hours over the months preceding the busy PCS season to help people who are taking their pets.

-Pet owners are responsible for all pet shipment requirements such as documentation, immunization and country pet entry requirements.
-Owners must provide a hard-shell U.S. approved International Air Transport Association (IATA) kennel.
-The cage must be large enough for the animal to be able to stand up, turn around, and lie down with normal movements.
+Owners are responsible for all pet shipment requirements, such as documentation, immunization and country pet entry provisions.
+Owners must provide a U.S.-approved International Air Transport Association (IATA) kennel.
+The cage must be large enough for the animal to stand up, turn around and lie down with normal movements.
 Rules governing pet travel are very specific, and travelers should pay close attention to them and plan accordingly.